 - David’s Bridal, the nation’s leading bridal and special occasion retailer, in an out-of-court recapitalization transaction which provided for $55 million of new capital from existing lenders and the exchange of more than $275 million in existing term loan debt into new preferred and common equity securities;

-- Certain subsidiaries of CGG S.A.in their prenegotiated chapter 11 cases by which the company and its subsidiaries equitized approximately $2 billion of unsecured debt through concurrent restructuring proceedings in France and the United States; and
+- Certain subsidiaries of CGG S.A.in their prenegotiated chapter 11 cases by which the company and its subsidiaries equitized approximately $2 billion of unsecured debt through concurrent restructuring proceedings in France and the United States.

 Austin’s representative acquisition financing experience includes:

-- Funds managed by affiliates of Apollo Global Management, LLC, as sponsor, in its $1.175 billion senior secured first lien term facility and $175 million senior secured first lien revolving facility in connection with the acquisition of ClubCorp, a Texas-based owner-operator of private golf and country clubs and private business clubs;
+- as sponsor, in its $1.175 billion senior secured first lien term facility and $175 million senior secured first lien revolving facility in connection with the acquisition of ClubCorp, a Texas-based owner-operator of private golf and country clubs and private business clubs; and

-- Funds managed by affiliates of Apollo Global Management, LLC in the $625 million senior secured credit facilities in connection with the acquisition of Smart & Final, a chain of warehouse-style food and supply stores based in Commerce, California;
+- in the $625 million senior secured credit facilities in connection with the acquisition of Smart & Final, a chain of warehouse-style food and supply stores based in Commerce, California.

 Austin was a member of The University of Chicago Law Review and was elected to the Order of the Coif.